WELCOME TO MY

 .

-I walked by a garbage can with a hilariously translated message.
+I walked past a garbage can with an oddly specific message.